How to Make Your Shoes Last Forever

 Before you wear your new dress shoes, ask a cobbler to place a rubber sole on the bottom.
 Not only will the rubber protect the leather soles from damage, but it will also give you extra traction, says Tuohy.

 Plus, it’s easier—and more affordable—to replace worn rubber soles than leather.
-For the roughly $20 investment, you’ll prolong the life of your favorite shoes.
+For an affordable investment, you’ll prolong the life of your favorite shoes.

 Don’t put your boots through the ringer just to get that rugged, worn-in look.
 You can still get the same effect after protecting the leather.